Travel: I can’t remember a time when I wasn’t interested in seeing more of the world. My parents traveled while my mom

 I began college in 2009, changed my major 9 times, and graduated with my BS in psychology in 2011 (both summa cum laude and an Honors College graduate).
 My post-grad plan before I met Kyle was to join the Peace Corps.
-(I also considered the military but was told that without an engineering degree, I would have to enlist so re-thought it for the time thinking it might change.)
-It was a long process, and even though I had really been looking forward to it, by the time I was given my assignment (for the Peace Corps) I no longer felt comfortable leaving everyone and everything for 27 months in Africa.
-I decided on graduate school instead.
-Even though I got into a top-ranked program for criminology, I chose to stay at UCF where Kyle and my sister were still enrolled (plus I was familiar with the school and area) and began my MA in Applied Sociology in 2012.
+(I also considered the military).
+It was a long process, and even though I had really been looking forward to it, by the time I was given my assignment I no longer felt comfortable leaving everyone and everything for 27 months in Africa.
+I chose to stay at UCF where Kyle and my sister were still enrolled (plus I was familiar with the school and area) and began my MA in Applied Sociology in 2012.
 I learned a lot and developed a love for sociology and research.
 I found the program both enlightening and empowering.
 My funding (for tuition and an additional stipend) was provided through a graduate teaching assistantship, which I enjoyed, and several papers I contributed to were presented at national conferences.
 One of the papers is now published in an academic journal.
 I finished graduate school in 2013.
-I would have liked to stay a little longer (you can basically stay in graduate school however long you want) but a combination between my lease coming up and Kyle graduating with his BA made me decide to graduate from that program a little early as well.
+I would have liked to stay a little longer (you can basically stay in graduate school however long you want) but a combination between my lease coming up and Kyle graduating with his BA made me decide to graduate from that program on the early side as well.

 Throughout college, (aside from my assistantship for grad school), I had a variety of service jobs, worked on a political campaign, and had an internship at a juvenile detention center.
-Since finishing school I have mostly been tutoring (ranging from phonics to test prep to teaching english) and freelance writing type work (including creating content for an educational website, ghost-writing, a little editing, and assisting current students with their schoolwork, though I would like to expand to ebooks).
+Since finishing school I have mostly been tutoring (ranging from phonics to test prep to teaching English) and freelance writing type work (including creating content for an educational website, ghost-writing, a little editing, and assisting current students with their schoolwork, though I would like to expand to ebooks).
 For a long time I also spent a lot of time finding Kyle freelance work.
-I am looking to expand to more ways of creating/making income.
+Now I work for a remote travel-related start-up.